CMSgov/ab2d/website/hidden/data_dictionary.md

             <td>Enrollee identifier</td>
             <td>Patient.identifier</td>
             <td>
-                An CCW identifier for this patient in a form of Patient/&lt;identifier&gt;.
+                An CCW identifier for this patient in a form of Patient/&lt;identifier&gt; - Display MBI.
             </td>
             <td>1..1</td>
             <td></td>